 2.3.1.4.
 Powerhouse Two (PH2).

-Operate STSs through December 15 to prevent adult salmonids from falling back through turbines, which shortens some aspects of the winter maintenance period by two weeks.
+Operate STSs until the Monday of the third week of December to prevent adult salmonids from falling back through turbines.
 Operate unscreened units on a last-on, first-off basis.
-Beginning December 16, all STSs may be removed.
+Beginning Monday of the third week of December, all STSs may be removed.

 2.3.2.5.
 Powerhouse Two (PH2).

 2.3.2.5.a.
 Install juvenile fish protection devices (STS, etc.) prior to the juvenile passage season.
-Operate screens (STS, VBS) through December 15 to prevent adult salmonids from falling back through turbine units.
+Operate screens (STS, VBS) until the Monday of the third week of December to prevent adult salmonids from falling back through turbine units.

 Comments: